Carreau/phd-dissertation/parts/cells.rst

-Cell are the basic building block of life, all living things are composed of cells, from unicellular organism to multicellular organism like us.
-Unicellular organism must accomplish all the organism functions.
-At the other end, multicellular organism cell differentiate in order to accomplish specialised task often by regrouping into organs.
-Despite sharing the same genetic material, and each cell accomplish a different task require different mechanical properties from the cells.
+Cell are the basic building block of life, all living things are composed of cells, from unicellular to multicellular organisms like us.
+Unicellular organism must accomplish all the functions.
+At the other end, multicellular organism cells differentiate in order to accomplish specialised tasks often by regrouping into organs.
+Despite sharing the same genetic material, each cell to accomplish a different task require different mechanical properties of the cells.
 The variation of elasticity and other mechanical properties of cells derive from the structure they are composed of.

 .. todo: